With Stronger Democratic Support, D.C. Statehood Fight Returns To Capitol Hill

 It was a barb that stung many residents in the district, including business owner Dionna Dorsey Calloway.

 "You can't see me, but I'm having an emotional reaction.
-My eyes are watering," she says as she recalls his remarks.
+My eyes are watering," she said as she recalled his remarks.
 "You probably hear my voice quivering a bit because — I just, it's disgusting.
 It's erasure of an entire population of people here in Washington."

 "You are trying to deny 700,000 people access to voting representation and the ability to make and cast votes that will help themselves.
 That is just despicable to me."